 Our decision to move away from Bluehost has been a long time coming.
 We’ve spent a lot of time researching alternative options.

 We work with a lot of small business owners who rely on our honest recommendations and we never want to steer them in the wrong direction.
 Unfortunately, that’s already happened since we’ve recommended Bluehost to clients for quite a while.
 No more!

 We now recommend SiteGround.
 We’ve been incredibly happy with them!
-Because we want to leave Bluehost entirely, we’re offering to migrate any of our current maintenance clients who are hosted with Bluehost to SiteGround for free.
+Because we want to leave Bluehost entirely, we’re offering to migrate any of our current website management clients who are hosted with Bluehost to SiteGround for free.
 (Update: We migrated all of our website management clients at the time of this post and are no longer offering the migration as a free service.)

 If you’re worried about losing money on hosting services you’ve already paid Bluehost for, not to worry!
 Bluehost will refund you for unused services.
 (Update: Bluehost no longer issues refunds for unused hosting time.
 They will only refund if you cancel services within 30-days of purchasing a hosting account.)
 Click here to read their policy.

-If you’re not a current Type B Studio maintenance client but you’re with Bluehost and you want to leave them too, feel free to contact us.
+If you’re not a current Type B Studio website management client but you’re with Bluehost and you want to leave them too, feel free to contact us.
 We’re glad to talk to you about options to help you move as well.

 The Winning Combination is:

 - Type B Studio for professional website management